-- AI Literacy Institutions should understand the basics of AI, including its applications, limitations, and ethical implications.
-This will enable them to integrate AI tools effectively into teaching methods and guide students in using AI responsibly5. - Data Literacy Institutions need to be able to interpret and use data effectively.
-Understanding data analytics, visualisations and statistical concepts will help them make informed decisions about student performance, curriculum design, and personalised learning. - Adaptive Teaching Al-powered adaptive learning personalises content delivery.
-Higher Education Institutions can utilise these tools to address individual students' needs and adjust teaching methods accordingly6. - Collaboration Higher Education Institutions could view Al as a collaborator rather than a replacement, learning how to work alongside Al tools enhances productivity and creativity in teaching activities7.
+AI Literacy - Institutions should understand the basics of AI, including its applications, limitations, and ethical implications.
+This will enable them to integrate AI tools effectively into teaching methods and guide students in using AI responsibly.

+Data Literacy - Institutions need to be able to interpret and use data effectively.
+Understanding data analytics, visualisations and statistical concepts will help them make informed decisions about student performance, curriculum design, and personalised learning.

+Adaptive Teaching - Al-powered adaptive learning personalises content delivery, Higher Education Institutions should learn how to utilise these tools to address individual students needs and adjusting teaching methods accordingly.

+Collaboration - Higher Education Institutions could view AI as a collaborator rather than a replacement, learning how to work alongside AI tools enhances productivity and creativity in teaching activities.

 Al cannot replace human connection.
 Institutions should continue developing strong relationships with students as this remains essential.
-Institutions may need to blend technical, ethical, and interpersonal skills to receive the greatest benefits from the AI era.
-By embracing AI while maintaining human interactions, Higher Education Institutions can create meaningful learning experiences for their students8.
+Institutions may need to blend technical, ethical, and interpersonal skills to receive the greatest benefits from the Al era.
+By embracing Al while maintaining human interactions, Higher Education Institutions can create meaningful learning experiences for their students.